Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 It took courage for St Lawrence to show the truth, show the real Catholic treasures and all he got was the BBQ.
 Like other Church heroes, his comments live on: “Turn me over, I’m done on this side!”

-In retrospect, I think helping the wheelchaired, walker and blind folks in the 4 hour Registration line, a volunteer as needed, got me in trouble, on the watch list for the NEC security team; especially when I tossed roses to Lila Rose and got permission and hugged an old armless grieving friend on stage (Tony Melendez) central that Friday July 19th.
-As happens in my Church experience, I’ve never heard back from Bishop Cozzens, CEO Jason Shanks, Sarah Houde or ANY NEC Catholic leadership why I was threatened with arrest if I did not go willingly at high noon on a St Joseph day (the 19th).
-It’s only been two months…but then, no good deed goes unpunished.
+As happens in my Church experience, I’ve heard back from Bishop Cozzens, CEO Jason Shanks, Sarah Houde but NOT the Lucas Oil general manager or ANY NEC Catholic leadership why I was threatened with arrest if I did not go willingly at high noon on a St Joseph day (the 19th).
+It’s only been two years…but then, no good deed goes unpunished.
 I will continue to spread by joy the Gospel, today refined, of the Proud GodFather’s love for His Eucharistic Eternal Son…someday you will hear about Giza’s role, in the Father’s Birth Reveal and Holy Family’s night time flight toward Cairo and its established Jewish settlement, but let’s settle these family issues first.
-All, it is a time where boldness and respectful fearlessness is critical transformative values of our Church.
-We must readopt them to turn our decaying world around.

 I’ve never seen a priest or bishop at a local school board during the public comments 3 minute segments.
 Do you have any idea, while we are fighting over real estate usage (there are plenty of empty school bldgs) instead of pushing for a reasonable cut of the ed pie or accommodating some of the Cardinal’s unwashed homeschoolers?
 Go to your local board and see what I and others, like Sonja Shaw, president of Chino Valley SB, see.
-Gather facts before publishing edicts.
-What has this to do with homeschoolers and parish classes?
-You read and tell me.
+She is now running for the Calif superintendent of public instruction role.

 Here’s my script this year: “with all due respect, xx school board leaders, why are you so focused on spaying our daughters like they are 3 legged junk yard dogs?
 We hire you to educate not indoctrinate with silly ideologies.
 Are you willing to risk our girls being groomed by dysphoric teachers’ aides and see further lawsuits over the latest suicide when a few years hence, Suzy wakes up and realizes she will never nurse the little girl she will NEVER have/bear?
 Must I repeat, I have just a minute: when you, without our parental permission, help end Suzy’s confusion over being a boy by chainsawing off her breasts and shredding her vagina and other internals, do you realize just maybe it’s time to be the adults in the classroom?
 You are just NOT satisfied with kill milling prebirth children, you go after them after they are born”.
-Less than 180 seconds but our civic duty is Catholic.

 Yes, I use clinical words because, well, our Catholic teachings are stumbling over the clinical “gender dysphoria”(there’s nothing euphoric about this crisis of lies) just as bad as the public ie government schools system.
 Confusion.
 God created them, male and female.
 Heal thyself needs to occur on so many levels.
 We MUST stop serving the godless and get our fearless and bold juices back.
 Time is short, maybe too short.

-I’ll donate $99 (it honors the beloved homeschooling mom who died on Sept 9th, 2011) as stipend rental Cardinal McElroy, for the first parish that realizes, in your diocese, that having Catholic homeschoolers on campus (like they are AA, Knights of Columbus, bingo if they must) is a blessing not a curse.
+I’ll donate $99 (it honors the beloved homeschooling mom who died on Sept 9th, 2011) as stipend rental Bishop Pham and Cardinal McElroy, for the first parish that realizes, in your diocese, that having Catholic homeschoolers on campus (like they are AA, Knights of Columbus, bingo if they must) is a blessing not a curse.
 Especially since most of them, parents and kids, are involved directly and have their kids participate in sacramental programs.

 In fact, so many of your priests, your excellency, already know this basic fact.
 But someone in the Chancery, in the department of “coddle the noisy Catholic parish school parent so they don’t leave as well” is a threat best served cold.